CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 ##### Email

 Email at which the author can be reached.
-Optional. **Will be made public if the PGDB is published to the web**.
+Optional. **This email will be made public if you publish PGDB to the web**.

 ##### Login-Account